sudha-chandrann/TodoTracker/README.md

 <h1>TodoTracker<h1>

-TodoTracker is a collaborative project management tool designed to help teams and individuals manage their tasks efficiently.
+<h5>TodoTracker is a collaborative project management tool designed to help teams and individuals manage their tasks efficiently.
 With TodoTracker, teams can create projects, assign tasks, set deadlines, prioritize work, and communicate seamlessly.
-Users can also manage personal projects for individual use.
+Users can also manage personal projects for individual use.</h5>

 <h3>Features</h3></br>